tobychui/zoraxy/README.md

 ### Standalone Mode

 Standalone mode is the default mode for Zoraxy.
-This allows a single account to manage your reverse proxy server, just like a home router.
+This allows a single account to manage your reverse proxy server just like a consumer home router.
 This mode is suitable for new owners to homelabs or makers starting growing their web services into multiple servers.
+A full "Getting Started" guide can be found [here](https://github.com/tobychui/zoraxy/wiki/Getting-Started).

 #### Linux